cncf/tag-security/assessments/projects/in-toto/README.md

 a reasonable degradation approach.
 Solid code processes; resiliency would benefit from additional participants.

+All questions from reviewers were addressed in [self-assessment](self-assessment.md) with non-critical issues captured as issues and noted below.

 ## Recommendations

 To address supply chain vulnerabilities, companies need more than technology,